Lady Gaga Enigma + Jazz & Piano: Jazz & Piano

-The singer's Jazz & Piano engagement does not involve a comprehensive narrative as the Enigma show, but it is divided into four segments, each of them preceded by costume change and black-and-white interlude films.
-In the videos, Gaga talks about her love of Jazz and American classics, comparing singing jazz to "receiving a warm hug", and gives shout outs to performers who inspired her, including Billie Holiday, Etta James and Dinah Washington.
-The setlist involves 16 vintage covers, sprinkled with four of Gaga's own songs with new arrangements; this includes "Born This Way", which is performed in the style of a slow gospel number, and a "raging" performance of "Paparazzi", with "the full orchestra kicking in with some apropos suspense-movie chase music".
-In 2021, Gaga updated the setlist with new songs, including "Mambo Italiano", a choice she said was inspired by her movie, House of Gucci, and select songs from her second jazz album, Love for Sale, such as its title track, introduced as a song "every prostitute in Las Vegas sings".
+Unlike the Enigma show, the Jazz & Piano engagement does not follow a comprehensive narrative, but it is divided into four segments, each introduced by a costume change and a short black-and-white video interlude.
+In these films, Gaga is shown gambling and performing in Las Vegas casinos, as well as dancing with the city skyline behind her.
+She also speaks directly to the audience, sharing her love of jazz and classic American songs, comparing singing jazz to "receiving a warm hug", and paying tribute to performers who inspired her, including Billie Holiday, Etta James and Dinah Washington.

+A typical setlist features sixteen vintage covers alongside four of Gaga's own songs, reimagined with new arrangements.
+These include a slow gospel-style rendition of "Born This Way", a soul-pop version of "Stupid Love", and a high-energy take on "Paparazzi" with full orchestral backing reminiscent of suspense-movie music.
+Over time, Gaga has refreshed the setlist with additional numbers, such as "Mambo Italiano", a choice she said was inspired by her film House of Gucci, and selections from her second jazz album Love for Sale, including its title track, introduced as a song "every prostitute in Las Vegas sings".
 In between songs, Gaga also shares personal stories serving as connective tissue between the performed tracks.